The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 In fact, companies use them all the time in products.

-But here's the question why do we love pumpkin spice products so much?
+But here's the question: why do we love pumpkin spice products so much?

 I mean, I don't know.

-I see them in this form, I'm not so enamored.
+I see them in this form.

-This looks sort of tasty.
+This looks so tasty.

 You put them in a donut, I'm all in.